When to Fertilize A Citrus Tree? Citrus is not the name of one particular tree species but a genus.

 Every tree’s physical appearance, growth, fruiting, and flowering habits tell us precisely what it needs and does not.

-For instance, a Citrus tree with dark and dense foliage and healthy flowering tells us that it does not require a lot of fertilization.
+For instance, a Citrus tree with dark and dense foliage and healthy flowering tells us it does not require a lot of fertilization.

 Moreover, fertilizing a tree too much when it’s already healthy can significantly reduce the fruit yield.